-Stripe also lets users generate keys with greater restrictions if you’re implementing the API in a microservice.
+Stripe also lets users generate keys with more significant restrictions if you implement the API in a microservice.

 Help secure your requests with API keys.

-Though API keys are not the only (or even the best) API security measure, they’re still useful for API vendors and important for authenticating API integrations.
+Though API keys are not the only (or even the best) API security measure, they’re still helpful for API vendors and necessary for authenticating API integrations.